-The typical Bolivian Ram size is around 3 inches in length when fully grown.
+The typical Bolivian Ram size when fully grown is around 3 inches in length.
 Males can get slightly larger and reach sizes of about 3.5 inches.
 On the other hand, female specimens usually don't reach 3 inches at all.
 They often stay closer to 2.5 inches.

 Suitable companion fishes should be selected keeping in mind that these are not robust cichlids and will fail to thrive in the company of fast, greedy feeders or overly aggressive fishes.
 Some of the best companion fishes include rummy-nose tetras, hatchetfishes, pencilfishes and some of the more warth-loving Corydoras species.